M-Line Trolley: 122 - Crescent Rose or Rosie

+186 - Green Dragon

 Green Dragon running a M-Line service, 2004.

 186 was built by the St. Louis Car Co. for Dallas Consolidated Electric Street Railway in 1913.
 The car served for 43 years in Dallas before being retired in 1956, when the streetcar system was abandoned.
 186 was stripped of its running gear and electrical wiring and sold to a private individual who used it for a hay barn in far North Dallas.
 Ed Landrum, one of MATA's founders, acquired the car in 1979 and cosmetically restored it.
 The Green Dragon was originally displayed in the Texas Sports Hall of Fame in Grand Prairie, Texas.
 When the museum closed, Landrum removed 186 and donated it to MATA, which restored the Green Dragon to running order in 1989.